This week I was hosted at Price School of Public Policy's Center for Philanthropy and Public Policy. I talked about....

 Our design-based approach accounts for an interplay of research knowledge, practical implementation tools, and contextual knowledge of the setting.
 As Herbert Simon (1996) described, design science in management focuses upon trying to intervene in current conditions to change them into more preferred ones.
 Rather than focusing on linear causation in general cases, design-based research is focused on understanding causality in a specific setting (Romme, 2003; Lewin, 1946).
 Design takes seriously the existing administrative and social conditions in a particular context (Bason, 2010, 2017).
 Yet it also uses new information to create what should be, through engaging others and sharing what happens as a result (Ansell & Torfing, 2014; Patton et al, 2016; Romme, 2003).
 In this way, it involves intervening in public institutions to assist managers in improving public value outcomes (Bryson et al, 2014).

-In addition to conventional social science methods– surveys, focus groups, interviews – design methodology involves facilitating collaborative forums where dialogue, learning and decision making can occur.
+In addition to conventional social science methods– surveys, focus groups, interviews – design methods involve facilitating collaborative forums where dialogue, learning and decision making can occur.
 Such settings may enable co-creation, where service users, staff, and managers can work together to identify problems, explore elements of them, or interpret data (Bovaird, 2007; Bryson, Quick, Slotterback, & Crosby, 2013; Sandfort & Quick, 2017).
 It also involves sharing research results with people responsible for making changes in the system (Nabatchi and Amsler 2014).
 Rather than seeing this intervention as contaminating research conditions, design-based scholars recognize the invaluable role that such information can play in supporting rapid-cycle learning in complex, adaptive systems in order to inform more appropriate actions (Hargreaves, 2014; Patton, et al 2016).

 This approach to public administration scholarship is still in early stages of intellectual development (Barzelay and Thompson 2007; Barzelay 2012; Sandfort 2018; Bardach 1998; Moynihan 2018).
-Yet, Ansell and Torfing (2014) note three components of design thinking that suggest its possible role in supporting public sector innovation: design is problem- and future-oriented, it uses heuristic devices to make choices concrete, and it requires the creation of collaborative forums.
+Yet, Ansell and Torfing (2014) note three components of design thinking and practice that suggest its possible role in supporting public sector innovation: design is problem- and future-oriented, it uses heuristic devices to make choices concrete, and it requires the creation of collaborative forums.
 Bason (2017) provides the most complete account of the application of design-based interventions and methods in public organizations to date.

 This approach is consistent with the growing international scholarly chorus about the “new public governance” (Ansell & Torfing, 2014; Ansell, 2011; Bryson, 2014; Emerson & Nabatchi, 2015; Gray & Purdy, 2018).
 I look forward discussion with those attending Minnowbrook about the viability of this approach for our field.